 For each project:

-If any project does not redeploy, the Ignored Build Step is wrong.
-If it redeploys but the live URL does not update, output directory or domain alias is wrong.
+If a project does not redeploy, its change-detection (skip toggle or Ignored Build Step) is wrong.
+If it redeploys but the live URL does not update, the Output Directory or domain alias is wrong.

-Step 7: Set up explicit production aliases per project
+Step 8: Set explicit production domains per project

 apps/web → www.example.com